fairuzsafwan/deblur/README.md

 ```
 python deblur_tf.py -i
 ```
-   * ensure to store blurry images in "test_image" folder
+   * store blurry images in "test_image" folder
    * results will be saved in "result" folder

 ### Change path to save model
 ```
 python deblur_tf.py -p train1
 ```
-   * this example will saved the models to a folder called "train1"
+   * this example will save the models to a folder called "train1"
    * if the flag -p is not used, the default folder is saved_model

 ### Train --> Convert --> inference